James Bay

 James Bay (Baie James, /fr/; ᐐᓂᐯᒄ) is a body of water located on the southern end of Hudson Bay in Canada.
-It borders the provinces of Quebec and Ontario, and is politically part of Nunavut.
-Its largest island is Akimiski Island.
+Its shorelines are in the provinces of Quebec and Ontario; its islands, surface waters, and depths are in Nunavut.
+Its largest island is Akimiski.

-Numerous waterways of the James Bay watershed have been modified with dams or diversion for several major hydroelectric projects.
-These waterways are also destinations for river-based recreation.
+Numerous waterways of the James Bay watershed have been modified with dams or diversions for several major hydroelectric projects, while still attracting river-based recreation.
 Several communities are located near or alongside James Bay, including a number of Aboriginal Canadian communities, such as the Kashechewan First Nation and nine communities affiliated with the Cree of northern Quebec.

-As with the rest of Hudson Bay, the waters of James Bay routinely freeze over in winter.
-It is the last part of Hudson Bay to freeze over in winter, and the first to thaw in summer.
+James Bay is the last part of Hudson Bay to freeze over in winter, and the first to thaw in summer.